dbohlender/canfar.github.io/docs/tutorial.md

 ssh [username]@batch.canfar.net
 ```

-Let's write a submission file that will transfer the `mytutorial.bash` script to the execution host (a copy of your snapshot VM), and for each given CADC CFHT file id, will run a job.
-We will do it for 3 CFHT images with the file ids 1056215p, 1056216p and 1056217p.
+Let's write a submission file that will transfer the `mytutorial.bash` script to the execution host.
+The execution host will be an instance of your snapshot VM image with 4 cores, and for each given CADC CFHT file id, will run a job on one of the core.
+The job will consist of running your script for 4 CFHT images with the file IDs 1056215p, 1056216p, 1056217p, and 1056218p.
 For this tutorial you will modify the configuration file listed below.
 Fire up your favorite editor and paste the following text into a submission file:

 ```
 Universe   = vanilla